USA Made Mini High Torque Movement 10mm-16mm

 US made Takane Mini Quartz High Torque Clock Movements.

-These movements are available in 2 different shaft sizes to suit dial thicknesses up to 10mm and up to 16mm.
+Available in 2 sizes -to suit up to 10mm & up to 16mm dial thicknesses.

 To choose the proper shaft length size carefully measure the thickness of the material that the clock shaft needs to go through.